gxxcastillo/annualreport-2011/readme.md

 ### Templating

 [Hogan](http://twitter.github.com/hogan.js/) a is logic-less templating language.
-Think of it as [Mustache](https://github.com/janl/mustache.js/) + pre-rendering.
+Think of it as [Mustache](https://github.com/janl/mustache.js/) but with the ability to pre-render.
 We use it on the server & the client.

 ### Data storage